 The platform was launched in October 2020 and quickly attracted lots of attention from content creators worldwide.
-At the very beginning, Newsbreak rewarded handpicked writers with $1000 for 12, not necessarily original, written pieces a month.
-It was pretty generous from their side, but it lasted for three months only.
+Initially, Newsbreak rewarded handpicked writers with $1000 for 12, not necessarily original, written pieces a month.
+It was pretty generous from their side, but it lasted for only three months.

 In time, Newsbreak attracted a bigger audience, raised $115 million, felt ground under its feet, and opened up its doors for all content creators worldwide.

-In August 2021, Newsbreak updated its monetization policy that drastically affected writers’ views and income.
+In August 2021, Newsbreak updated its monetization policy which drastically affected writers’ views and income.
 They no longer offer fixed fees.
 Instead, Newsbreak switched to a paying rate per thousands of views.

-Launch a niche website if you want to make money writing, control your content, and are serious about making it your full-time writing gig.
+Launch a niche website if you want to make money writing, control your content, and make it your full-time writing gig.